jonasacres/weathersnarf/README.md

 * Router: Netgear R7000 running DD-WRT v24-sp2 K3 kongac, Build 25100M

 # How it works
 The smartHUB seems to just relay sensor data to AcuRite's servers every 15-30 seconds.
-This is done through an unencrypted HTTP request to http://hubapi.myacurite.com/weatherstation/updateweatherstation, with a query string that has all the sensor data.
+This is done through an unencrypted HTTP GET request to http://hubapi.myacurite.com/weatherstation/updateweatherstation, with a query string that has all the sensor data.
 Not all sensor data is present in each update.
 Sometimes, certain data fields are omitted, for reasons that aren't immediately clear to me.

 Key | Type | Value
 --- | ---- | -----